Hopding/graph-girth-finder/README.md

-# UMSL CS5130 Project 2
+# Graph Girth Finder

-This program fulfills the requirements for CS5130 Project 2.
-It takes the adjacency matrix for an undirected graph as input, and outputs the graph's girth along with all cycles whose length is equal to the girth.
+This program takes the adjacency matrix for an undirected graph as input, and outputs the graph's girth along with all cycles whose length is equal to the girth.

 ## Program Outline